-Working with resin is fun, enjoyable and is a great hobby.
+Epoxy resin and all resin is fun to use, enjoyable to work with and is a great hobby.
 Resin safety should be the top priority of any resin artist though, and here are your quick resin safety tips for keeping yourself and your family safe when working with resin.

 Here is what you can do to protect yourself and be safe when working with resin:

 For resin safety, wear a respirator.
 We can't stress this resin safety tip enough.
 When resin is mixed, it begins off-gassing and continues to off-gas during the curing process, which is typically about 72 hours time depending on the brand.
 Even when the resin says it is a "non-toxic" brand, there is a chemical reaction that occurs when the resin is combined that results in fumes.

 When looking for a respirator for resin safety, it must include the following: